openstack/rally/doc/source/overview/overview.rst

     5. delete VM
     6. delete snapshot

-Rally measures not only the performance of the benchmark scenario as a whole, but also that of single atomic actions.
-As a result, Rally also plots the atomic actions performance data for each benchmark iteration in a quite detailed way:
+Rally measures not only the performance of the scenario as a whole, but also that of single atomic actions.
+As a result, Rally also displays the atomic actions performance data for each scenario iteration in a quite detailed way:

 .. image:: ../images/Rally_snapshot_vm.png